-CPU Arch flags Keccak asm Intel Skylake -march=native -mno-adx Haswell Yes ARM Cortex-A A8 -march=native -mthumb ARMv7A No ARM Cortex-A -mcpu=cortex-a53 -DVECLEN=1 generic64 No
+CPU Arch flags Keccak asm Intel Skylake -march=native Haswell Yes ARM Cortex-A8 -march=native -mthumb ARMv7A No ARM Cortex-A53 -mcpu=cortex-a53 -DVECLEN=1 generic64 No

 Table 8: Compilation settings.
-We added -mno-adx on Skylake because ADX breaks valgrind's memory profiler; -mthumb on Cortex-A8 for space savings; and -DVECLEN=1 on Cortex-A53 because its NEON unit is slow.
+We added -mthumb on Cortex-A8 for space savings, and -DVECLEN=1 on Cortex-A53 because its NEON unit is slow.